Masseinull/Hybrid-movie-recommender/README.md

 3.  **Hybrid Model**: The `hybrid_recommendation_cbf` function implements a hybrid strategy.
 It starts with a movie title (an item-based approach) to identify an initial set of users who liked it.
 It then uses the collaborative filtering model to find a broader group of similar users and recommends movies from their collective preferences.

+## Dataset
+You can access the dataset zip file by this [link](https://drive.google.com/drive/folders/1fAMn3NRHXLaJ6XgJSbGEl-XYuDR9F3MO?usp=sharing)
 ## Installation Guide

 Follow these steps to set up and run the project.